hawkinslabdev/portwayapi/README.md

 * **Open Source (AGPL-3.0)** — Free for open source projects and personal use
 * **Commercial License** — For commercial use with full transparency of the open source project

-**Professional features** (priority support, guaranteed patches, DTAP environments) require a [commercial license](https://melosso.com/licensing/portway).
+**Professional features** (multiple API-keys, priority support, guaranteed patches, DTAP environments) require a [commercial license](https://melosso.com/licensing/portway).
 Activation is simple with a license key from your account portal.

 [Get your license →](https://melosso.com/licensing/portway)

+## Contribution

+Contributions welcome — submit a PR if you'd like to help improve Portway.
+With your contributions, you’ll be eligible for a free license.